BaoNHoang/Calculators/README.md

-# Calculators
+# 📟📊 Calculators
+## 🤔 What is this?

-Calculator projects aimed to aid students with limited access to physical calculators and internet
+A repository of different calculators aimed to solve different problems.
+These are solutions aimed for specific students with limited internet and physical calculator access